TedHusted/awake/awake.md/awake.md

 Leto: You mean like ours?

 Phoebe: Exactly!
-Maybe the synthetics will sort it out for them. — Can you spread out dinner?Coeus and Asteria will be home soon.
+Maybe the synthetics will sort it out for them. — Can you spread out dinner?
+Coeus and Asteria will be home soon.

 Leto reached into the cupboard and tossed out an assortment of large gummies in various colors: yellow, blue, green, orange,  purple, brown.